Net-ng/kansha/doc/configuration.rst

 ------

 You can choose one out of two search backends for the moment: SQLite or ElasticSearch.
-They both work independently from the database you choose to store your data in.
+They both work independently from the database you chose to store your data in.

 The SQLite backend is quite capable and should be enough for most sites.
 More demanding sites may require ElasticSearch, or you may already have a running cluster on your network.
 Do some benchmarks before you choose, you may be surprised.